johnfairh/steamworks-swift/README.md

 * Json (and all non-C languages) struggles with unions.
 Thankfully rare:
   `SteamIPAddress_t`, `SteamInputAction_t`, `SteamNetworkingConfigValue_t`.
   `SteamNetworkingConfigValue_t`.
 Rare enough to deal with manually.

+* Loads of missing `out_string_count` etc. annotations and a few wrong, see patchfile.